-The Corporation entered into a retention agreement with Stephen Williams, Executive Vice President and Chief Financial Officer of the Corporation effective October 31, 2022 to provide transition support for Mr. Hofer as the Corporation's new President & CEO effective September 7, 2022, to support the Corporation's updated strategic priorities, including leading the Corporation's priority of growing its engineered wood products business, and ensuring capital market continuity.
+The Corporation entered into a retention agreement with Stephen Williams, former Executive Vice President and Chief Financial Officer of the Corporation effective October 31, 2022 to provide transition support for Mr. Hofer as the Corporation's new President & CEO effective September 7, 2022, to support the Corporation's updated strategic priorities, including leading the Corporation's priority of growing its engineered wood products business, and ensuring capital market continuity.

-Under the agreement, the Board approved a retention payment of \$1,500,000 (the "Retention Payment") for Mr. Williams.
-The Retention Payment is not payable until after October 31, 2024 (the "Retention Date").
-It is anticipated that the Retention Payment will be paid in two payments, each of \$750,000, on October 31, 2024 and April 30, 2025.
-Payment of the Retention Payment is subject to Mr. Williams continuing in his employment with the Corporation as Chief Financial Officer until the earlier of a replacement being appointed and the Retention Date and his adherence with certain covenants related to non-solicitation in favour of the Corporation until October 31, 2025.
+Under the agreement, the Board approved a retention payment of \$1,500,000 (the "Retention Payment") to Mr. Williams.
+The first installment of the Retention Payment in the amount of \$750,000 was paid on October 31, 2024, with the second installment in the amount of \$750,000 to be paid on April 30, 2025.
+Payment of the Retention Payment is subject to certain non-solicitation covenants in favour of the Corporation until October 31, 2025.

-As previously announced, Mr. Williams will step down from his role of Executive Vice President and Chief Financial Officer of the Corporation by the end of 2024.
-The Corporation has commenced an executive search for a new Chief Financial Officer.
-Mr. Williams will continue in his role until his replacement has been found, and thereafter be available until the end of 2026 in a limited advisory capacity to support a seamless transition process.
+Mr. Williams stepped down from his role of Executive Vice President and Chief Financial Officer of the Corporation effective August 31, 2024, and Glen Nontell was appointed as Chief Financial Officer effective that same date.
+Mr. Williams will continue working for the Corporation in a limited advisory capacity until the end of 2026.

-(2) Unvested PSUs and RSUs are valued at \$0.71, the closing price of Shares on December 31, 2023.
+(2) Unvested PSUs and RSUs are valued at \$0.405, the closing price of Shares on December 31, 2024.

-(3) Other includes the equivalent value of 12 to 24 months of payments for benefits such as retention amounts, life insurance, medical and dental benefits, and car allowance, and for Stephen Williams includes a deferred market competitiveness award of \$442,500 and a retention payment of \$1,500,000.
+(3) Other includes the equivalent value of 12 to 24 months of payments for benefits such as retention amounts, life insurance, medical and dental benefits, and car allowance, and for Stephen Williams includes a retention payment of \$750,000.
 See "CFO Retention & Transition" for further discussion.